davenquinn/Thesis/text/acknowledgements.md

 field seasons in the Naukluft Mountains, and Mark Garcia helped make sure everything was prepared.
 On the ground in Namibia, Roger Swart's hospitality was crucial to my success, and I am grateful for his friendship and that of the entire Swart family.
-More broadly, I thank the entire staff of the Geologic Survey of Namibia and Namib-Naukluft National Park, who were extremely accommodating towards my fieldwork.
+More broadly, I must thank the entire staff of the Geologic Survey of Namibia and Namib-Naukluft National Park, who were extremely accommodating towards my fieldwork.
 Ted Present and Alice Michel donated months of their time to this project as my field assistants, and Ted additionally